openSUSE/vagrant-ceph/README.md

 Tumbleweed.x86_64-1.13.2.virtualbox-Build2.34.json
 </pre>

-For instance, add the openSUSE box for libvirt with the following
+For instance, add the SLE 15 SP1 box for libvirt, with the following command:

-`$ vagrant box add boxes/openSUSE-13.2.x86_64-1.13.2.libvirt-Build21.39.json`
+`vagrant box add boxes/sle15sp1.x86_64-0.0.1.libvirt.json`

 ### Use the box

-Edit the _Vagrantfile_ and set BOX, INSTALLATION and CONFIGURATION.
+Edit `Vagrantfile` and set BOX, INSTALLATION and CONFIGURATION.
 Use the following for an initial test.

-`BOX = 'openSUSE-13.2'` <br>
+`BOX = 'SUSE/SLE-15-SP1'` <br>

-Or you could specify BOX as an environment `$ BOX="openSUSE-13.2" vagrant up` / `$ export BOX="openSUSE-13.2"`
+Or you could specify BOX as an environment: `$ BOX="SUSE/SLE-15-SP1" vagrant up` / `$ export BOX="SUSE/SLE-15-SP1"`

 Before you can start the environment you need to double check if you can ssh into localhost